ajs17/memills/content/people/mills-edward-hallock-1819/index.md

 Several major areas are still missing from this history that are all very valuable to better understanding Emily:

-  - Horace's death.
+  - Mills' store sales ledgers.
   - Temperance activity.
-  - Mills family history in Long Island.
   - Fill out Hannah's first marriage, children.
   - Many more newspaper clippings about Hannah and Emily.
   - Ellen Gould.
-  - Mills' store sales ledgers.
-  - E. H. Mills & Co. in Gloversville.
   - Summary of census data.
-  - More context of Emily's baptism.
   - References to other secondary historical accounts mentioning Emily.
   - More legal research on deeds for Mills' home and store, estates, etc.
   - General information about Brooktondale during Emily's life.